Explore Carnival Cruise Line Rooms Onboard

 Family-friendly room options on Carnival ships

 No two families are the same.
 That’s why our rooms offer a range of configurations to cater to different family sizes and dynamics.
-Bunk beds for the kids, a queen-size bed for the parents, extra pillows for an all-in pillow fight and a bathroom for everyone to share.
+Bunk beds for the kids, extra pillows for an all-in pillow fight and a bathroom for everyone to share.

 Keep the whole crew together!
 Whether you’re a family of more than four, you’re travelling with your extended family or a bunch of friends, you can choose from a range of Interconnecting rooms that cater to up to eight people.
 An internal door will connect your rooms giving you and your troupe, more space, two bathrooms, and privacy when you need it.
 Look out for the interconnecting room symbol on the deck plans which looks like this: